codess-aus/PL-900/Power_BI.md

 ## Dashboard.
 Dashboard is a collection of visuals from a Power BI report hosted in Power AI Service.

+In Power al, pu can create a dashboard that displays your company s most important Key Performance Indicators (KPls) in a single page by using interactive visuals, text, and graphics called tiles.
+Each tile can use information from a single dataset, but a dashboard can use multiple tiles which can show information from multiple datasets.

 Dashboards contain visualizations from your reports.
 You can share dashboards with other users.

 You should recommend a dashboard to display the company's KPls